In this part of the Python programming tutorial, we cover keywords in Python language.

 except keyword catches the

-exception and executes its code.
+exception and executes its block of code.
 The

 finally keyword is